Morpheuslabs-io/uniswap-v2-core/README.md

 ===================

-Morpheus Labs forked this the source code from UniSwap as a reference web application for proviuder Decentralized Swap functions like UniSwap.
-Users can explore, modify and test the web application on Morpheus Labs SEED platform.
+Morpheus Labs forked this the source code from UniSwap as a reference protocol based on smart contract for providing Decentralized Swap functions like UniSwap.
+Users can explore, modify and test the protocol on Morpheus Labs SEED platform.

-Since this is a GNU License, for SEED platform users or any users who need to fork or clone the UniSwap Web App need to explicitly fork from this repo.
+Since this is a GNU License, for SEED platform users or any users who need to fork or clone this UniSwap protocol need to explicitly fork from this repo.

 ===================